pensoft/OpenBiodiv/ontology/rdf-guide.md

 ```
 <<Model>>=

-trt:Nomenclature a owl:Class ;
+:Nomenclature a owl:Class ;
-  rdfs:subClassOf deo:DiscourseElement ,
+  rdfs:subClassOf deo:DiscourseElement , trt:Nomenclature ,
                   [ rdf:type owl:Restriction ;
                     owl:onProperty po:isContainedBy ;
                     owl:someValuesFrom trt:Treatment ] ;
-  rdfs:label "Taxonomic Nomenclature Section"@en ;
+  rdfs:label "Treatment Nomenclature Section"@en ;
-  rdfs:comment "A section of a taxonomic treatment, containing the scientific name of the taxon described by the treatment, and citations to previous descriptions, designations of type-genus, and type-species, and other information."@en .
+  rdfs:comment "A section of a taxonomic treatment, containing the scientific
+    name of the taxon described by the treatment, and citations to previous
+    descriptions, designations of type-genus, and type-species,
+    and other information."@en .
 @
 ```